simonmichael/hledger/hledger/hledger.m4.md

 Account tags override commodity tags.

+## Lot postings with balance assertions

+On a dispose or transfer posting without an explicit lot subaccount, a [balance assertion](#balance-assertions) always refers to the parent account's balance.
+So if lot subaccounts are added witih `--lots`, the assertion is not affected.

+By contrast, in a journal entry where the lot subaccounts are recorded explicitly, a balance assertion refers to the lot subaccount's balance.

+This means that `hledger print --lots`, if it adds explicit lot subaccounts to a journal entry, could potentially change the meaning of balance assertions, breaking them.
+To avoid this, in such cases it will move the balance assertion to a new zero-amount posting to the parent account (and make sure it's subaccount-inclusive).
+(So eg `hledger -f- print --lots -x | hledger -f- check assertions` will still pass.)

 ## Gain postings and disposal balancing

 A **gain posting** is a posting to a [Gain-type account](#account-types) (type `G`, a subtype of Revenue).